Ulam numbers have zero density: Overview and structure of the paper

-\item [$\bullet$] We now produce the localized natural density function of the Ulam numbers considered and take limits on both sides of the resulting inequality.
-We are left with understanding the behaviour of the function majorizing the density function.
-The result of the previous steps allows us to take this function arbitrarily small thereby squeezing the density of the Ulam numbers \end{enumerate}
+\item [(7)] We produce the localized natural density function of the Ulam numbers and take limits on both sides of the resulting inequality.
+Here, it remains to investigate the behaviour of the function majorizing the density function.
+The result of the previous steps allows us to take this function arbitrarily small, thereby squeezing the density of the Ulam numbers \end{enumerate}

-\section{\textbf{The notion of an addition chains}}
+\section{The notion of an addition chains}

-In this section we recall the notion of an addition chain and the notion of the regulators and associated determiners and prove an inequality introduced earlier on by the author.
+In this section, we recall the notion of an addition chain and the notion of the regulators and associated determiners and prove an inequality introduced earlier by the author.